A Lightweight, High-Extension, Planar 3-Degree-of-Freedom Manipulator Using Pinched Bistable Tapes

 The control of bend angle $\theta$ requires control of the cable lengths.
 When the manipulator lengthens due to extension of the tapes, maintaining a constant end effector angle thus requires also changing the cable lengths.

 We demonstrate this capability in Fig.~\ref{fig:SameL2Angle}a).
 Here, as the tape is retracted, we control the cable tensions such that the angle $\theta$ remains constant at $22^\circ$ during retraction.
-Maintaining a constant end effector angle would allow grasped objects to be held in the same orientation as they are pulled towards the UAV body for more secure in-flight transport.
-Fig.~\ref{fig:SameL2Angle}b) shows the arm lifting up a 200~g weight to a specified angle.
+Maintaining a constant end effector angle would allow grasped objects to be held in the same orientation as they are pulled towards the aerial robot body for more secure in-flight transport.
+Figure~\ref{fig:SameL2Angle}b) shows the arm lifting up a 200~g weight to a specified angle.